Toloka/docs/en/template-builder/operations/play-audio.md

 To create a template for audio transcription tasks, we used the following components:

-- [condition.played](../reference/condition.played.md): To make sure that the annotator listened to the audio.
+- [condition.played](../reference/condition.played.md): To make sure that an annotator listened to the audio.
-- [condition.required](../reference/condition.required.md): To make sure that the annotator entered text into the multiline field ([field.textarea](../reference/field.textarea.md)).
+- [condition.required](../reference/condition.required.md): To make sure that an annotator entered text into the multiline field ([field.textarea](../reference/field.textarea.md)).
 - [plugin.toloka](../reference/plugin.toloka.md): To customize the task layout.